Flag

 Economy

-The economy of the Cocos (Keeling) Islands is primarily driven by copra products and a developing tourism sector focused on water-based activities.
-The islands rely heavily on imports from Australia for food and necessities, while their exports are mainly directed towards the US, UK, and France, reflecting a limited local economy and challenges in job creation, as indicated by an unemployment rate of 6.7% in 2011.
+The economy of the Cocos (Keeling) Islands is primarily based on copra production and tourism, with a growing focus on water-based activities.
+The islands rely heavily on imports from Australia for food and necessities, while local employment is supported by the Cocos Islands Cooperative Society Ltd. in the construction and tourism sectors.

 Floating Section Image